terminal-iv/terminal_IV/README.md

 - Dream Askew by Avery Alder
 - Hard Wired Island by Weird Age Games
 - and an as yet unreleased work, S&B by Stras Acimovic

+With eternal thanks to the #hack-talk gang in the BITD discord xoxo